jvanstraten/TruckTel/README.md

 # TruckTel: telemetry webserver for ETS2 and ATS

-This is a cross-platform plugin for Euro Truck Simulator 2 and (probably, untested) American Truck Simulator to bridge the
+This is a cross-platform plugin for Euro Truck Simulator 2 and American Truck Simulator to bridge the
 [SCS telemetry SDK](https://modding.scssoft.com/wiki/Documentation/Engine/SDK/Telemetry)
 to a REST/websocket webserver.
 It also supports "semantical input" via that API.
 With those things, you should be able to make e.g. a fully functional